 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.

-Join Emerging Indie Bands on Facebook for more of the best new music from across the world.
+Join Emerging Indie Bands on Facebook for more bands casting a scathing eye on the world around them.